delphictruth/whenedenwaslost-01/src/site/notes/Force Abilities & Phenomena/Precognition.md

 Precognition can also be a lead-in to a specific technique that utilizes [[Force Abilities & Phenomena/Shatterpoint\|Shatterpoint]], seeing how the precognition can aid in perceiving those points.

-The [[Organizations/Chiss\|Chiss]] refer to this ability as *Third Sight*, and in their heightened form it allows them to navigate through hyperspace safely without hyperlanes.
+The [[Species & Cultures/Chiss\|Chiss]] refer to this ability as *Third Sight*, and in their heightened form it allows them to navigate through hyperspace safely without hyperlanes.

 **Specialists**
 - [[Characters/Hazel Caelum\|Hazel Caelum]]